 Get a glimpse of stately Victorian homes as well as opulent modern dwellings, and everything in between during the tour.
 Takoma Park is a beautiful suburban community that spans through the District of Columbia and Montgomery County in Maryland.

-The self-guided tour features seven gardens including a unique rain garden, as well as a sculpture garden in the neighborhoods of Shepherd Park, Colonial Village, and North Portal Estates.
+The self-guided tour features multiple gardens including a unique rain garden, as well as a sculpture garden in the neighborhoods of Shepherd Park, Colonial Village, and North Portal Estates.

 The Shepherd Park Community Association uses the funds raised from the tours to beautify public green spaces throughout the community.